Greece Moments Greece Moments

 #1 Volos: Gateway to Pelion

-On a trip to the Pelion Peninsula, there is no way around Volos.
-Even if the coastal town doesn’t seem very attractive at first glance, you can at least stock up on the most necessary things here that are not available on the rather rural peninsula.
-The local amenities in Volos is excellent with several large supermarkets, including Lidl and Sklavenitis.
+On a trip to the Pelion Peninsula, there’s no way around Volos.
+Even if the coastal town doesn’t seem very attractive at first glance, you can at least stock up on the essentials here that aren’t readily available on the rather rural peninsula.
+The local amenities in Volos are excellent, with several large supermarkets, including Lidl and Sklavenitis.

 Volos Stadt Griechenland Reisetipps